Simulating Time Evolution with Fully Optimized Single-Qubit Gates on Parameterized Quantum Circuits: Abstract

 \section{Abstract}

 We propose a novel method to sequentially optimize arbitrary single-qubit gates in parameterized quantum circuits for simulating real and imaginary time evolution.
-Unlike previously-known methods, the proposed method fully utilizes all parameters of single-qubit gates and therefore can potentially obtain better performance.
-Specifically, the proposed method simultaneously optimizes both the axis and the angle of a single-qubit gate, while the known methods either optimize the angle with the axis fixed, or vice versa.
-The proposed method is shown to generalize the known methods and results in a sinusoidal cost function parameterized by the axis and angle of rotation.
-Furthermore, we demonstrate how the proposed method can be extended to optimize a set of parameterized two-qubit gates with excitation-conservation constraints, which includes the \textrm{Hop} and the \textrm{Reconfigurable Beam Splitter} gates.
+The method utilizes full degrees of freedom of single-qubit gates and therefore can potentially obtain better performance.
+Specifically, it simultaneously optimizes both the axis and the angle of a single-qubit gate, while the known methods either optimize the angle with the axis fixed, or vice versa.
+It generalizes the known methods and utilizes sinusoidal cost functions parameterized by the axis and angle of rotation.
+Furthermore, we demonstrate how it can be extended to optimize a set of parameterized two-qubit gates with excitation-conservation constraints, which includes the \textrm{Hop} and the \textrm{Reconfigurable Beam Splitter} gates.
 We perform numerical experiments showing the power of the proposed method to find ground states of typical Hamiltonians with quantum imaginary time evolution using parameterized quantum circuits.
+In addition, we show the method can be applied to real time evolution and discuss the tradeoff between its simulation accuracy and hardware efficiency.